-- CDs may offer higher yields than savings accounts and Treasuries.
+- CDs may offer higher yields than savings accounts.

-- Brokerage CDs may provide FDIC insurance on a higher balance than is possible from a single bank.
+- Brokered CDs may provide FDIC insurance on a higher balance than is possible from a single bank.

 - A CD ladder may balance the need for yield and access to your money.